Token ring aims for two-factor security around your finger

 It could also work as a door-unlocking key in a home, provided that lock is made by Token for now.
 I saw it in a set demo and it made the deadbolt unlock, but as a representative of Token admitted, smart locks are a "weird ass" space.
 Not many of them use NFC at the moment, opting for Bluetooth instead.
 And iOS 11, for example, doesn't do NFC door unlocking directly from the phone lock screen -- it'll only work in-app.
 But Token's aim is to make door unlocking more immediate and nearer range.

-Token says its ring can used as an HID proximity cards in offices, provided your office allowed it to be programmed as an office ID alternative.
-According to Token, is the ring's two-factor authentication is, anyway, more secure than a standard proximity card.
+Token says its ring can used as an HID proximity card, provided your office allowed it to be programmed as an office ID alternative.
+According to Token, the ring's two-factor authentication is more secure than a standard proximity card.
 Maybe biometric jewelry could be like the BYO device movement in office smartphones.
 Maybe not.

 How long until all wearables start doing this?